jdjakub/phd-thesis/ch-state-first.md

 1. Is there a difference in (final, intermediate) goals between the two views?
 2. Could systems like \OROM{} and COLAs plausibly succeed at their own stated goals?

+# Evaluation

+In this section we will evaluate \OROM{}/SVG according to the relevant three Technical Dimensions as well as Olsen's criteria for User Interface Systems.

+It might seem appropriate to also perform an evaluation via the Cognitive Dimensions of Notation.
+However, this would not actually tell us anything interesting, because the novel contribution of this system is not its notation.
+The interface is minimal and unpolished for reasons of expediency.
+The point is *not* that we have come up with a brilliant new notation or UI that will improve programming; the notation is something that each user should fit to him or herself according to subjective preference.
+The important point is that the system *supports* the usage of different notations for different contexts.
+Notations in BootstrapLab should be a free parameter, so it does not make sense to apply Cognitive Dimensions to BootstrapLab *itself*, and it does not provide any value to analyse the placeholder interface in this way.

+## Notational Freedom
+### Are there multiple syntaxes for textual notation?
+No.
+Only JavaScript syntax is available.

+### Does the system make use of GUI elements?
+Yes.
+The nested boxes have draggable corners for resizing/repositioning.
+There are also arrows that transcend the tree structure and certainly would not fit in a purely textual model.

+### Is it possible to view and edit data as tree structures?
+Yes.
+The nested boxes use spatial containment to represent explicit tree structure.
+They can be drawn into existence.

+### Does the system allow freeform arrangement and sizing of data items?
+Yes.
+The boxes can be repositioned and resized arbitrarily and this preserves any arrow topology.

+### Is there support for custom user-supplied grammars?
+No.
+The system only implements the "structural" half of a COLA, so it lacks support for mood-specific languages.

+### Is there support for custom user-supplied notations?
+No.
+Ditto.

+## Surface / Internal Notations (Explicit Structure)
+### Is structure recovery necessary for non-behavioural "data"?

+### Is structure recovery necessary for behavioural "code"?

+## Self-Sustainability
+### Can you add new items to system namespaces without a restart?
+Yes

+### Can programs generate programs and execute them?
+Yes
+JavaScript code in text boxes can be run with a key combination.
+This code can call functions defined in the source file, and browser APIs, to create new boxes and obj-dicts.
+These can contain text boxes which can then be filled with JavaScript code strings.

+### Are changes persistent enough to encourage indefinite evolution?
+Maybe

+### Can you reprogram low-level infrastructure within the running system?
+Maybe

+### Can the user interface be arbitrarily changed from within the system?
+No
+It might be thought that this is possible because JS boxes can use browser APIs to change the DOM styling.
+While this is true, there is still inaccessible code in functions defined in the source file.
+Some of these functions create boxes, and the style they use is confined to the source file and is not a runtime-accessible variable.

+### Is there a language mismatch?
+Maybe
+The system state is stored in the DOM, which is serialised to HTML, while the code lives in JavaScript.
+It supports JS boxes as part of a graph structure, so this slight mismatch would need overcoming to generate a replacement system.

+### Is there a scale mismatch?

+### Is there an interpreter/compiler mismatch?
+Yes
+Code in JS boxes can only be executed, changing the runtime environment; it does not have the effect of constructing an external artefact with the same code and data.

+### Is there significant regeneration delay?
+No

+### Is there significant loss of state when replacing the system?
+Yes

 # Conclusions and Future Work
 ## What Did It Take, and Why?